ankit-akash/DSA/README.md

-* This is totally for the hacktoberfest pull request,so feel free to submit 2 pull requests as you can make 2 pull request in same repository.
+* This is totally for the hacktoberfest ,so feel free to submit atleast 2 pull requests.